Anne-christine d'Adesky: Career and activism

-She was senior editor at Out magazine in the mid-1990s in charge of health coverage, and also wrote investigative features and long-form profiles.
+D'Adesky was senior editor at Out magazine in the mid-1990s in charge of health coverage, and also wrote investigative features and long-form profiles.
 In 1998, she launched HIV Plus magazine, where she served as founding editor in chief for two years before the magazine was sold to The Advocate.
-She then turned to writing a series on global AIDS for the newsletter of the amfAR, The Foundation for AIDS Research.
+She then turned to writing a series on global AIDS for the newsletter of amfAR, The Foundation for AIDS Research.
 She also wrote about AIDS for magazines such as SEED and The Nation, newspapers such as The San Francisco Examiner, and health agencies such as the World Health Organization.

-In 2003 she co-produced Pills, Profits, Protest: Chronicle of the Global AIDS Movement, a documentary about global AIDS treatment activism.
+In 2003, she co-produced Pills, Profits, Protest: Chronicle of the Global AIDS Movement, a documentary about global AIDS treatment activism.

-As an activist, d'Adesky has been active in the peace and women's movements and attended the Seneca Women's Encampment for a Future of Peace and Justice, where she protested the presence of nuclear cruise missiles on US soil.
-She was an early member of ACT UP who participated in the first Wall Street protest, and other famous actions, demanding faster access to life-saving HIV medications, and later, access to HIV drugs for people living in poor countries.
-She also joined Get Smart, an arts activist group.